crowdlingo/course/src/speaking/transportation.md

 ## Vocabulary

 <vocab-list>
+- distance
+  - keep at a distance
+- obviously
+  - unmistakably (&#x60;plain&#39; is often used informally for &#x60;plainly&#39;)
-- somewhere
+- expensive
-  - in or at or to some place
+  - high in price or charging high prices
 - impossible
   - something that cannot be done
-- alternative
+- probably
-  - one of a number of things from which only one can be chosen
-- transportation
+  - with considerable certainty
-  - a facility consisting of the means and equipment necessary for the movement of passengers or goods
-- obviously
+- relatively
-  - unmistakably (&#x60;plain&#39; is often used informally for &#x60;plainly&#39;)
+  - in a relative manner

 <!-- blank -->